kiro6/penetration-testing-notes/API/README.md

-## Fast explanation of API description languages with examples
+# Fast explanation of API concepts with examples